 For this experiment, a highly hygroscopic biodiesel was used.
 This hygroscopicity can be associated with its high peroxide value, as shown on Table 1, indicating severe oxidation.
 The water content of the outlet biodiesel stream during the experiment is shown on Figures 2a (new hydrogel) and 2b (regenerated hydrogel), as well as the water content at the feed (for comparison purposes).
 On these Figures, Experiments 1 to 3 were done sequentially, with recently synthetized hydrogel and different water contents at the feed, and Experiments 4 to 6 were done sequentially after regenerating the hydrogel.

 It is worth highlighting that the biodiesel at the feed was attested to have only soluble water, the water form of most challenging removal.
 Water content reductions of up to 36.9 wt% was obtained for the recently synthetized hydrogel, and up to 32.9 wt% for the regenerated hydrogel.
 Although these values are similar, the biodiesel on the experiments with regenerated hydrogel resulted in a lower water content on the outlet stream.
 Also, comparing experiment 3 (1479 ± 8 ppm at the feed, 1347 ± 9 ppm at the outlet after 3 hours) with experiment 6 (1561 ± 20 ppm at the feed, 1160 ± 6 ppm at the outlet after 3 hours), even with a higher water content being fed into the bed, a smaller water content was obtained at the outlet stream.

+After 3 hours of experiment steady state was reached, and the hydrogel did not lose its water removal ability, what would happen when saturated.

 Figure 2: Water removal from biodiesel using (a) new hydrogel bed and (b) regenerated hydrogel bed